By Dr. Artour Rakhimov, Alternative Health Educator and Author - Last updated on August 9, 2018

 bronchial asthma only if

 your breathing is too heavy.
 You cannot have asthma if you breathe in

 accordance with medical norms.
 Therefore, in order to solve problems

 symptoms, one needs to learn how to breathe correctly.

-(narrowing of airways: bronchi and bronchioles) - caused by CO2
+(narrowing of airways: bronchi and bronchioles) - caused by a CO2 deficiency

 * Excessive production of mucus in airways

 Early warning signs